ujinthegrey/curriculum-vitae/README.md

 - Created Supabase backend (tables, storage buckets, user list and access settings for data protection)
 - Implemented an interface for creating and updating reservation data
 - Implemented a bookings display system with filtering, sorting and pagination, wich improved navigation and access to information
-- Developed a reusable modal window using the Compound Component structure.
+- Developed a reusable modal window using the Compound Component structure
 - Developed a dashboard interface with infographicsб wich improved the user experience
-- Also worked on page layout, tweaks, and bug fixes While the project worked with such technologies as: vite, react-router-dom, tanstack (react query), react-hook-form, react-error-boundary, react-icons, react-hot-toast, date-fns, recharts, styled-components, eslint, etc.
+- Also worked on page layout, tweaks, and bug fixes

+While the project worked with such technologies as: vite, react-router-dom, tanstack (react query), react-hook-form, react-error-boundary, react-icons, react-hot-toast, date-fns, recharts, styled-components, eslint, etc.

 Made a project of custom blog on Astro about Messianic Psalms.
 Performed the following tasks: